perspectivefi/apwine-sdk/README.md

 ## Roadmap
 - [x] Add support for deposit & withdraw
 - [ ] Add support for tokenswaps
-- [ ] Add "components" document to easily copy & paste sections of the readme

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).